 Eric Allyn spent most of his career working at Welch Allyn, beginning with his first summer job in 1982.
 He held various roles in International Business Development, International and US Marketing, US Specialty Sales, Japan and UK Country Management, and SBU Management, as well as numerous other positions within Welch Allyn's Skaneateles facilities.
 More recently, Eric was the Managing Director of the Allyn Family Office.
 Eric lived overseas for five years, including two years with Welch Allyn in the UK, and three years in France and Switzerland as both a student and a teacher.
 Having stepped out of Welch Allyn as an employee in 2009 to join the Board, Eric now works for a variety of boards, non-profits, and does some investment work.
 Specifically, outside of his role as Co-Chairman of the Welch Allyn Board, he is Chairman of the Board at Auburn Community Hospital, and serves on the Boards of GOJO (makers of Purell), Pharma Tech Industries, Diffinity Genomics, Hospital Trustees of NYS (HTNYS), Family Enterprise USA, and Business Council of NYS.
 Eric also serves on both the Gifford Foundation and Allyn Foundation boards, and chairs the investment committee at both foundations.
 He is also founder and managing partner of two private investment funds.
 He is a frequent speaker at Family Business conferences world wide, often leading discussions on generation transfers within a family business.
 Eric is a 1986 graduate of Dartmouth College and earned an MBA from The Darden School at the University of Virginia in 1990.
 He is married to Meg O'Connell, and they have three wonderful daughters.

-Larry Buckelew, former president and CEO of Gambro Healthcare, Inc, has more than 30 years experience in the healthcare industry.
+Larry Buckelew, former president and CEO of Gambro Healthcare, Inc, has more than 30 years’ experience in the healthcare industry.
 He began his career with American Hospital Supply Corporation (AHSC) and served as an Executive with American and later Baxter International Inc. following their merger.
 Formerly the president of Teleflex Medical Group and COO of Sunrise Medical, Inc., Buckelew has ample leadership experience, including serving on a variety of boards: Cymed, Inc., Gambro, Inc., Sunrise Medical, Inc., Surgical Services and Weck Closure Systems.
 Mr. Buckelew currently serves as Chairman of the Board for Alliance Healthcare Services Inc. which is the nation’s largest provider of advanced diagnostic imaging, and also a market leader in radiation therapy for cancer patients.
 Alliance is publicly traded (AIQ: NASDAQ OMX) and has been a market leading company for approximately 30 years.
 Mr. Buckelew also serves as a Corporate Director for First Choice ER (FCER), which is the leading freestanding emergency room company in the nation.
-In addition, Mr. Buckelew has served as an advisor to the Healthcare Practice of Warburg Pincus, LLC. for many years.
+He also serves as Lead Director for Rural/Metro Corporation, a leading national provider of ambulance, fire protection and safety services with a history of over 60 years delivering outstanding patient care and protection services.
+Mr. Buckelew previously served as an advisor to the Healthcare Practice of Warburg Pincus, LLC.

 Vincent Caponi has more than 38 years’ experience in the healthcare industry and currently serves as the Executive Chairman of the Board at St. Vincent Health in Indiana and is a Senior Vice President at Ascension.
 Previously, Caponi served as the CEO of St. Vincent Health and Ascension Health Ministry Market Leader for Indiana where he developed the St. Vincent Health ministry to a 22-hospital system and one of Indiana's largest employers.
 He oversaw the integration of eight critical access hospitals; multiple joint ventures; hospital expansions; and affiliations with health providers and community partners.
 Prior to joining St. Vincent Health, he held President and CEO positions at St. Vincent’s Hospital in Alabama and St. Joseph Hospital in Georgia.
 Caponi was also the administrator of United Memorial Hospital in Missouri.